Overview of the management of acute kidney injury (acute renal failure)

 The term acute kidney injury (AKI), rather than ARF, is increasingly used by the nephrology community to refer to the acute loss of kidney function.
 This term also highlights that injury to the kidney that does not result in "failure" is also of great clinical significance.
 In this topic review, the acute loss of kidney function will be referred to as AKI.

 The initial assessment of patients with AKI and management of the major complications of AKI are discussed here.
 The incidence, causes, diagnosis, and prevention of AKI are presented separately.
-(See "Diagnostic approach to the patient with subacute kidney injury in an outpatient setting" and "Renal and patient outcomes after acute tubular necrosis" and "Possible prevention and therapy of ischemic acute tubular necrosis".)
+(See "Diagnostic approach to adult patients with subacute kidney injury in an outpatient setting" and "Renal and patient outcomes after acute tubular necrosis" and "Possible prevention and therapy of ischemic acute tubular necrosis".)

 AKI has multiple possible etiologies.
 Among hospitalized patients, AKI is most commonly due to acute tubular necrosis (ATN) from ischemia, nephrotoxin exposure, or sepsis .
 The pathogenesis of ATN is discussed elsewhere.
 (See "Pathogenesis and etiology of ischemic acute tubular necrosis" and "Pathogenesis, clinical features, and diagnosis of contrast-induced nephropathy".)

 - Nash K, Hafeez A, Hou S. Hospital-acquired renal insufficiency.
 Am J Kidney Dis 2002; 39:930.